Euphorbia kaokoensis: Description

+Taxonomy

-TaxonomyEuphorbia kaokoensis was first recognised as Euphorbia subsalsa var. kaokoensis in 1941 by a group of botanists, including Robert Allen Dyer.
+Euphorbia kaokoensis was first recognised as Euphorbia subsalsa var. kaokoensis in 1941 by a group of botanists, including Robert Allen Dyer.
 In 1976, E. kaokoensis was identified as a separate species by Larry Leach.
 The type locality was given only as the northern Kaokoveld, in Kaokoland (modern-day Namibia).
 Decades later in 2014, a sterile individual was observed by botanist Wessel Swanepoel in the Otjihipa Mountains.
 Later that year, Swanepoel sighted another specimen, this one with flowers and fruit, in the Zebra Mountains.
 The second specimen was the basis of a secondary description, written by Swanepoel.
 He explained that the specific epithet referenced the Kaokoveld, and noted that it was likely closely related to E. trichogyne.
 This description was published in 2019.